 Sections 49.04: Confidentiality of Disciplinary Process

 In accordance with the Family Educational Rights and Privacy Act of 1974 (FERPA), 20 USC 1232g, a student's disciplinary files are considered "educational records."
-These records are confidential and may only be accessed by the student and as otherwise provided by law.
+These records are confidential and may only be accessed by the student, the dean or university officials with legitimate educational interests and as otherwise provided by law.

 In cases involving student conduct, the dean will notify the referring individual of the outcome of the disciplinary process as necessary for the referring individual to perform their duties and as permitted by law.
 In cases of academic dishonesty, the dean will promptly notify the appropriate faculty member regarding the outcome of the disciplinary process so that the outcome may be properly recorded.
 In either case, the dean will notify other appropriate university officials as necessary and as permitted by law.